Machine learning for accelerated bandgap prediction in strain-engineered quaternary III-V semiconductors: Introduction

 To speed up the exploration of chemical space, machine learning (ML) techniques have been applied in various fields of material science, such as the prediction and classification of crystal structures,\cite{Butler2018,Fischer2006,Carr2009,Pilania2015,Yamashita2018,Gu2006,Rajan2018} thermal properties,\cite{Seko2014,Pilania2015,Gu2006,Ward2016} electronic properties,\cite{Rajan2018,Schutt2014,Li2022,Wang2022,Prateek2023,Ward2016,Pilania2016,Heng2000,Gladkikh2020,Zhuo2018,Gu2006,Lee2016,Wu2020,Wang2021,Weston2018,Venkatraman2021,Westermayr2021,Ghosh2019} and stability of materials.\cite{Ye2018,Schmidt2017,Ward2016,Gu2006,Heng2000} Among the most widely used ML models in the field of bandgap predictions of semiconductor materials are support vector machine (SVM) models.\cite{Lee2016,Huang2019,Zhu2020,Weston2018,Zhuo2018,Gu2006} However, for III-V semiconductors, the previous reports using ML methods predicted the bandgap values of unstrained compounds only.\cite{Zhu2020,Huang2019,Zhuo2018,Lee2016,Heng2000,Gu2006} No ML study on strained systems is available so far.
 Moreover, due to the large compositional space, the bandgap values of only a few selected III-V ternary and quaternary compositions have been predicted so far with ML methods.\cite{Huang2019,Heng2000,Zhuo2018}

-In this work, we go beyond previous approaches and develop an ML model for bandgap predictions in biaxially strained quaternary III-V materials (AB$_x$C$_y$D$_{100-x-y}$; with A = III element; B, C, D = V elements) over the complete composition range ($x,y = 0-100$) and a compressive and tensile strain range of $\pm 5\%$ around the unstrained structures.
+In this work, we go beyond previous approaches and develop an ML model for bandgap predictions in biaxially strained quaternary III-V materials (AB$_x$C$_y$D$_{100-x-y}$; with A = III element; B, C, D = V elements) over the complete composition range ($x,y = 0-100$) and a compressive and tensile strain range of $5\%$ around the unstrained structures.
 The excellent performance of the approach is demonstrated.
 Subsequently, we construct the composition-strain-bandgap relationship, the ``bandgap phase diagram'',\cite{Mondal2023,bandgap_phase_diagram_github} for GaAsPSb using our ML model.
 Although many of the binary and ternary subsystems of GaAsPSb, namely GaAs, GaP, GaSb, GaAsP, GaAsSb, and GaPSb, have been successfully synthesized and found special applications in different research fields,\cite{Craford1973,Henning1983,Tanaka1994,Sato2002,Geisz2002,Lang2013,Hayashi1994,Grassman2016,Rosenow2018Ab,Weyers1992,Kunert2006,Zhao2004,Loualiche1998,Shimomura1996,Nakajima2000,Russell2016,Jou1988,Cherng1984,Jen1998} this particular quaternary compound has not been studied yet.
 Therefore, our theoretical predictions can provide insights for future experimental exploration of this material system.
-Additionally, our approach allows for straightforward extension to other III-V quaternary systems and, thus, provides a general theoretical basis for targeted exploration of this compound class.